sergey-shandar/public/articles/content-dependent-hash-tree.md

 In our [early discussion](some-aspects-of-merkle-tree.md), we highlighted the advantages of using a cryptographic hash function based on a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) for data transferring in [CAN](https://en.wikipedia.org/wiki/Content-addressable_network).
 However, the Merkle tree is not shift-resistant, leading to potential redundancies in our block set or [CAS](https://en.wikipedia.org/wiki/Content-addressable_storage).
 Here, we delve deeper to tackle this challenge.

-The main reason why I publish the algorithm is because I firmly believe that we can't solve the [data vendor lock-in problem](data-vendor-lock-in.md) if we keep our data in proprietary formats.
+The main reason I publish the algorithm is because I firmly believe that we can't solve the [data vendor lock-in problem](data-vendor-lock-in.md) if we keep our data in proprietary formats.

 ## Deciphering a Sequence of Numbers